mvac7/SDCC_MSX_fR3eL/README.md

 The main reason that has led me to create this project is learning and to use them in my MSX application development.

-You can use it freely, but keep in mind that there are better and more complete libraries, such as [Fusion-C](https://github.com/ericb59/Fusion-C-v1.2) by [Eric Boez](https://github.com/ericb59).
+You can use it freely, but keep in mind that there are better and more complete libraries, such as [Fusion-C](https://github.com/ericb59/Fusion-C-v1.2) by [Eric Boez](https://github.com/ericb59) (see section 'C Libraries for MSX').

 The choice is yours.